fsvieira/zebradb-core/README.md

 Zebrajs language consists of two parts the definitions and the query, both parts share the same language of zebra-system terms, which is defined by a certain formal syntax, and a set of transformation rules.

-The zebra language is very simple, it only has constants, variables, tuples and negation.
+The zebra language is very simple, it only has constants, variables, tuples, domains and negation (has not-unify).

+## tuples, constants and variables

 A math function can be represented as a set of tuples, so on zebra language you can think of tuples has functions, for example, the binary function and: